 Sex crimes are often the most aggressively prosecuted offenses within the criminal justice system.
-In California and in the San Joaquin Valley, the penalities for a sex offense can be serious and life changing.
+In California and in the San Joaquin Valley, the penalties for a sex offense can be serious and life-changing.
 If you find that you have been charged with or accused of a sexual crime you need experienced legal counsel immediately.
-Experienced Fresno Attorney Michael E. Mitchell has years of criminal experience and will agggressively defend you and fight for your constitutional rights.
+Experienced Fresno Attorney Michael E. Mitchell has years of criminal experience and will aggressively defend you and fight for your constitutional rights.
 Give us a call now to preserve your freedom and your rights, (559) 222-2424.

 Sex Crimes We Defend

 Rape - Having sex by force with an unwilling or unconscious person.
 Rape is a violent felony crime and has different variations.
 Rape is an extremely serious crime which depending upon how it is carried out can result in a life sentence.
 Mr. Mitchell has defended life sentence rape cases and rape cases involving DNA evidence.